Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/03-Grand-Central_Dispatch-Pt2/Lesson3.md

 &nbsp;&nbsp;&nbsp;&nbsp; *Source:* </br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; https://www.raywenderlich.com/5370-grand-central-dispatch-tutorial-for-swift-4-part-1-2

-**The Main Queue is a Serial Queue**
+**The Main Queue is a Serial Queue** </br>
-When an iOS app launches, the system automatically creates a __*serial queue*__ called the `main queue` and binds it to the application’s `main thread`.
+As mentioned, when an iOS app launches, the system automatically creates a __*serial queue*__ called the `main queue` and binds it to the application’s `main thread`.

-Any tasks assigned in the `main queue` and are executued serially, one at a time, on the `main thread` in their turn.
+Any tasks assigned in the `main queue` and are executed serially, one at a time, on the `main thread` in their turn.

-Any time you write code, such as the following snippet, to access the `main queue` you are accessing the same system-created queue and any code you submit to that queue is executed serially on the `main thread`:
+Any time you write code, such as the following snippet, to access the `main queue` you are accessing the same, singular system-created queue, and any code you submit to that queue is executed serially on the `main thread`:

 ```Swift
   let mainQueue   = DispatchQueue.main
 ```
+This `main queue` is the queue to use for sending messages to UIViews and and all other UI-related tasks.

 #### Concurrent Queues